 - Proof of significant participation in a prior season with a U.S. college or university in intercollegiate competition;

-- A written statement from an official of the governing body of the sport, or from an official of a major U.S. sports league which details how you are internationally recognized;
+- A written statement from an official of the governing body of the sport, or from an official of a major U.S. sports league that details how you are internationally recognized;

 - A written statement from a member of the sports media or a recognized expert in the sport, which details how you are internationally recognized;

-- Evidence that are ranked internationally, if the sport has international rankings; or,
+- Evidence that is ranked internationally, if the sport has international rankings; or,

 - Evidence that you have received a significant honor or award in your sport.